 By their very nature, they shouldn't be something that's laboured over - they should be pretty quick, easy, no fuss and for the most part will be happy to be made ahead of time so that they can then hang around until you need them.

 And here's a great example in this Moroccan Couscous - a simple, tasty side dish, packed with flavour, texture and colour interest.

-And here’s why it is a side dish worthy of your attention –
+And here's why this Moroccan Couscous is a side dish worthy of your attention -

 - It's seriously easy - no need to even turn the oven on - just boil the kettle, chop and combine.